Visakhapatnam–Hazur Sahib Nanded Superfast Express

 The Nanded–Visakhapatnam Express (previously Nizamabad–Visakhapatnam Express) is an Express Train service connecting the cities of Nanded, Maharashtra and Visakhapatnam in the Indian state of Andhra Pradesh.
-It is jointly operated by the South Central Railway and South Coast Railway zones of the Indian Railways.
+It is operated by the South Coast Railway zone of the Indian Railways.
 This is a non-daily service which runs on Tuesdays, Wednesdays and Saturdays.
 The train number 20811 runs from Visakhapatnam to Nanded and the train 20812 runs from Nanded to Visakhapatnam on Sundays, Wednesdays and Thursdays.